 Transportation for residents and employees from the Tustin Metrolink Station through the Irvine Business Complex to John Wayne Airport, and from the Irvine Metrolink Station through the Spectrum Center area to Sand Canyon.

 More Info: cityofirvine.org/public-works-department/irvine-shuttle

-Please note: As of Wednesday, March 25, the City of Irvine will suspend TRIPS ride services.
+Please note: The City of Irvine has suspended TRIPS ride services until further notice.
 This measure is for the safety of our participants in response to mitigating the spread of COVID-19, as outlined by the California Department of Public Health.
 The Irvine City Council and City staff offer our sincere apologies for this inconvenience.
-For information on grocery services or transportation for medical appointments, please call the TRIPS office at 949-724-7433.
-For more information on the City’s measures to prevent spread in our community, visit cityofirvine.org.
+For resources on grocery services and alternative transportation services, please call the TRIPS office at 949-724-7433.
+For more information on the City’s measures to prevent spread in our community, visit cityofirvine.org/covid19.

 Low-cost, door-to-door, wheelchair-accessible transportation to Irvine seniors and adults with disabilities.
 All participants must be unable to drive due to a physical or cognitive disability.